OstapHEP/ostap/INSTALL.md

     make install
     source <INSTALL_DIRECTORY>/thisostap.sh

-Note that the latest command should be used every time when the ostap-req-env are activated again.
+Note that the latest command should be used every time when the ostap-req-env is activated again.

 SWAN
 -----
-The Ostap installation using the SWAN CERN service is described  [here](SWAN.md).
+The ostap installation uses the SWAN CERN service (described  [here](SWAN.md).)